tjutjy/atr-ml/README.md

 # atr-ml
 This project combines ATR-FTIR technique and some basic machine learning algorithms to achieve quick and indirect characterization of biomass wastes.
-The code might seem confusing if the reader has not read the relevant paper.
-The link of relevant paper would be mentioned after the paper is accepted.
-Currentlt this project just works as a intermediate for the code.
+Paper URL: https://doi.org/10.1016/j.jhazmat.2019.121723

 List of contents:
   SVR-single      using just SVR algorithm to achieve indirect characterization